Your five day Banff winter itinerary:

 One of the most popular winter activities for Banff National Park is skiing.
 Our Banff Canadian Rockies ski resorts (Banff Sunshine, Lake Louise and Banff Mt Norquay) are well known for their light champagne snow powder and mountains that offer terrain for all level of skiers and snowboarders.

 Looking to hit up a new hill?
-The most popular day ski trip from Banff is the daily Powder Express to Kicking Horse Mountain Resort, with pick up direct from Banff hotels to the ski hill in 1.5 hours.
+The most popular day ski trip from Banff is the Powder Express to Kicking Horse Mountain Resort, with pick up direct from Banff hotels to the ski hill in 1.5 hours.
 With runs as long as 4,177 feet, this resort is a favourite for intermediate to advanced skiers.
-Additionally, the new Discover Banff Tours’ Panorama Ski Shuttle runs three days a week to the family-friendly Panorama Mountain Resort where 3,000 acres of terrain meets 4,000 vertical feets.
 The best part?
-Both shuttles include transport from Banff and still cost less than the price of a full-day lift ticket!
+The shuttles include transport from Banff and you can snooze on the way there or choose to enjoy the views!

 For advanced skier, expand your Banff ski holiday by indulging in the ultimate ski experience – heli-skiing – and surely the Canadian Rockies is the place to finally try it.
 You don’t need to be an expert skier to participate, blue run skiers will also enjoy the deep fresh powder and long interrupted runs.